dawnsong/CheckGithubFocks/README.md

 ## Example
 Checking if anyone has made some changes on his own forks of Hamilton's GraphSAGE:

-> python chkForksUpdate.py williamleif GraphSAGE
+> python -u chkForksUpdate.py williamleif GraphSAGE |tee williamleif-GraphSAGE.log
+(note that python -u will not buffer any i/o, thus tee can write to file and terminal immediately)

 This will output:
 > #https://github.com/williamleif/GraphSAGE/network/members